Upcoming · Microsoft Build 2026 · Fort Mason Center, San Francisco · 2 June 2026 · 6 min read · By DBI Analytics

 | Team sharing | Cloud-resident policies shared via Purview | Governance rules shared inside the organization's own perimeter |

-| On-premise / local knowledge | ⚠️ On-premise scanning still ships metadata to the cloud catalog | ✅ Desktop app keeps governance knowledge on the user's machine |
+| On-premise / local knowledge | ⚠️ On-premise scanning still ships metadata and ontology to the cloud catalog | ✅ Desktop app keeps governance knowledge on the user's machine |

-| Sovereign cloud / DSGVO | ⚠️ Not yet supported for Copilot; metadata leaves the tenant | ✅ Local-first by design — data stays in the tenant |
+| Sovereign cloud / DSGVO | ⚠️ Not yet supported for Copilot; metadata and entity graphs leave the tenant | ✅ Local-first by design — data stays in the tenant |

-| Domain knowledge protection | ⚠️ Cloud catalog stores metadata, not business meaning | ✅ Protects company-specific business logic and definitions |
+| Domain knowledge protection | ⚠️ Fabric IQ ontology stored in Microsoft cloud; business meaning travels outside the perimeter | ✅ Protects company-specific business logic and definitions locally |

-| Vendor dependency | Deep Microsoft ecosystem integration | Cross-vendor, works alongside Microsoft stack |
+| Vendor dependency | Deep Microsoft ecosystem integration — Fabric IQ requires Fabric-native data architecture | Cross-vendor, works alongside Microsoft stack |

-05 — What ABIS does differently
+06 — What ABIS does differently

 ABIS was built for the segment where those trade-offs are deal-breakers.
 The architecture has three layers: